eurecom-s3/screaming_channels/README.md

    Intel Core i7-4700MQ 2.4GHz, 12GB RAM, Ubuntu16.04 LTS, USB3.0 external SSD
    Drive.

-7. Refer to the single sections for a description of the required software dependencies.
+7. Refer to the individual sections for a description of the required software dependencies.

 ### <a name="Firmware"></a>Firmware